A Ghost Story

 "Clyde!"
 Jacob shouted.
 A few customers at the counter glanced our way.
 "No!"

-"Jacob, this is between me and Clyde now.
+"Jacob," Billy said. "this is between me and Clyde now.
 And Jolene.
-You can leave now if you want."
+You can leave if you want."

 Jacob tensed his muscles furiously, his hands gripping into his forehead with intense strength.
 He took in a deep, deep breath.